VermeilChan/VAE/README.md

 ### Step 1: Extract the Downloaded Archive

-1. Extract the contents of the downloaded archive specific to your operating system.
+1. Extract the contents of VAE.
 2. Copy the extracted content to the directory where your addons are located.
 For example:
    - **SteamCMD Path:** `path-to-steamcmd/steamapps/workshop/content/4000`
    - **3rd Party Websites/Programs:** Place VAE in the directory containing your archives or folders.
-VAE will scan both the current directory and any subdirectories.
+VAE will scan the current directory and any subdirectories.

 ### Step 2: Run the Program